Skip to Content

 Struggling to hear on the phone?

-If this sounds familiar, you might be wondering whether this difficulty is a sign of hearing loss.
+If that sounds familiar, you might be wondering whether it's just a bad line — or something more.

 Why is it hard to hear on the phone?